idkjs/converting-js-to-reason-tutorial/Part3-importing-re-to-layoutjs.md

 ## Header

-Let's start with creating the reason version of `Header.re`.
+Let's start with creating the ReasonML version of `Header.re`.

-Create `Header.re` in the `componets` dir.
+Create `Header.re` in the `components` directory.

-These are functions we need to convert.
+These are the functions we need to convert.
 ```js
 import { Link } from 'gatsby'
 import { navigate } from '@reach/router'